Industry News

 Content overproduction exhausts teams

-The overproduction of content pushes many businesses to operate like a true content factory.
+Content overproduction pushes many businesses to operate like a true content factory.
 Teams churn out blog posts, content and newsletters without always taking the time to make use of what already exists.

-This approach ends up exhausting resources and reducing the overall quality of digital content.
-Adopting a "less is more" approach makes it possible instead to do better with less and focus efforts on more sustainable and higher-performing content.
+This approach ends up draining resources and reducing the overall quality of digital content.
+Adopting a "less is more" approach, by contrast, makes it possible to do better with less and focus efforts on more sustainable, higher-performing content.

 Content production is reaching its limits

-Marketing teams today have to produce ever more content: blog posts, videos, white papers, newsletters, LinkedIn posts or email campaigns.
+Marketing teams now have to produce ever more content: blog posts, videos, white papers, newsletters, LinkedIn posts and email campaigns.

-This multiplication of formats increases the workload and often pushes teams to produce in a rush.
-Yet creating ever more does not necessarily guarantee better results.
+This multiplication of formats increases the workload and often pushes teams to produce under pressure.
+Yet creating more and more does not necessarily guarantee better results.

 In many businesses, content is published once and then forgotten, even though it could still generate visibility and traffic.